Safeguarding Children Policy

 - Keep up to date with local arrangements as required for Safeguarding.

-- Jointly with Employee Relations and relevant Line Management, make sure that any allegations of colleague conduct around Safeguarding is investigated and reported immediately to the Local Authority Safeguarding Team.
+- Jointly with HR Business Partners and relevant Line Management, make sure that any allegations of colleague conduct around Safeguarding is investigated and reported immediately to the Local Authority Safeguarding Team.

 - Jointly with the Head of Service/ Director, ensure that CQC notifications are undertaken as appropriate and in a timely manner.

-- Jointly with the relevant Line Manager and Employee Relations, make a referral to the Disclosure and Barring Service (DBS) where a colleague has been dismissed on the grounds of abuse or leaves before the disciplinary process has concluded.
+- Jointly with the relevant Line Manager and HR Business Partners, ensure appropriate referral to the Disclosure and Barring Service (DBS) where a colleague has been dismissed on the grounds of abuse or leaves before the disciplinary process has concluded.

 - Develop and maintain effective links with relevant agencies such as local Safeguarding Children Boards.